 “Yoga props are the best tool to deepen and personalize your yoga practice,” says yoga and meditation teacher Deacon Conroy, who specializes in teaching Vinyasa, Yin, and Restorative yoga using props like blankets, blocks, and wheels.
 “Most people, when they first start yoga, think that the use of props means that you ‘can’t’ do the pose,” he explains.
-He explains that they are actually tools to provide us with what we really need while in the posture: support, alignment, and guidance.
+He explains that they are tools to provide us with what we need while in the posture: support, alignment, and guidance.

-Rony Ghoraishy, yoga therapist, healer, and ALTYR practitioner, similarly emphasizes that yoga props are absolutely not crutches.
+Rony Ghoraishy, yoga therapist, healer, and ALTYR practitioner, similarly emphasizes that yoga props are not crutches.
 “Using yoga tools can be helpful for students, especially when practicing from home.
 They are supportive, help you get into correct alignment, and add an extra layer of protection for your body.”

 They are also a great way to avoid injury while practicing without the watchful eye of an instructor.
 Conroy explains that a blanket can support the head while you are in a twist; a wheel is a great way to feel safe in a held backbend, and blocks have endless ways to bring the floor up to your hands when working with lunges or folds.

 “Lay on your back with the soles of your feet together, and place the blocks under your outer knees and thighs to gently open your hips.
 If you need more of a stretch, move the blocks further out to the sides; if you need more support, move the blocks closer to your hips or turn them up to a higher height,” says Conroy.